blahbap/abaptaxi-ui5/README.md

 # ABAP Taxi
-UI5 application for working with transports in SAP Supports proxying of SAP services while running from local server.
+UI5 application for working with transports in SAP.
+Supports proxying of SAP services while running from local server.
 A Node HTTPS server is used to allow persistent user sessions against SAP for installations where the SAP server parameter `login/ticket_only_by_https` is set to 1 (true).